Depositor Repayment – July 1894 into 1920s

 Repayment of Herman Schaffner Bank Depositors – 1894 to 1923

 As we will learn further along in this chronicle, A.G.
 Becker was an extremely able businessman who in his lifetime built a significant investment organization, pursued a range of civic and humanitarian causes, and helped to raise a fine family.
-But perhaps his most noble and praiseworthy achievement, and an act which most established his wide and favorable reputation, was to seek out and repay a significant number of depositors of the former Herman Schaffner bank on the basis of a voluntary and deeply felt moral as opposed to legal obligation.
+But perhaps his most noble and praiseworthy achievement, and an act which most established his wide and favorable reputation, was to seek out and repay a significant number of depositors of the former Herman Schaffner bank on the basis of a deeply felt moral obligation.

 No Legal Liability (1)

-It is clear in a range of documents, including letters (some extracts are reported later) and public statements, that A.G.
+In a range of documents, including letters (some extracts are reported later) and public statements, it appears that A.G.
 Becker had no legal liability arising from the insolvency of the Schaffner Bank.
-However, it has been disappointing and quite frustrating not to be able to find a legal document or other description or news report that confirms A.G.
+It has been disappointing and quite frustrating not to be able to find a legal document or other description or news report that confirms A.G.
 Becker's conclusive exoneration from legal liability for the debts of Herman Schaffner & Co.
 In this regard, perhaps corporate and bankruptcy law at the time did not encompass today's conception of joint and several liability of general partners for the debts of the partnership.
 Perhaps it was determined that A.G.
 Becker, by reason of his junior position, had some form of limited or no liability in the defunct bank.
 Perhaps he was relieved of liability by a judge or judges on the basis of his testimony in court, the details of which thus far have not been discovered, nor are they likely to be.
 It may be so simple that, in the 1890s, each claimant had to establish, suit by suit, the legal obligation of an alleged debtor in order to legally collect a debt, and thus many depositors and other creditors of the Herman Schaffner bank were not willing or able to pursue this path.